 To conclude that objects are strictly mental, we need a stronger premise than D2.
-Replacing BD2 with BD2 would make the argument valid.
+Replacing BD2 with BD2\ would make the argument valid.

-BD2.
+BD2\.
 Sensible things are things that have no properties other than their sensible qualities.

-The dispute between Hylas and Philonous in the Three Dialogues seems, at times, to rely on Berkeley's insistence on BD2, when Hylas has agreed only to BD2.
-BD2 certainly seems to be Berkeley's claim.
+The dispute between Hylas and Philonous in the Three Dialogues seems, at times, to rely on Berkeley's insistence on BD2\, when Hylas has agreed only to BD2.